The Library is open. See frequently asked questions.

 The Privacy Contact Officer is responsible for providing advice in relation to takedown requests and related matters of privacy and relevant legislation, and determining any requests referred to them.

-The Senior Advisor, Strategy and Government Relations is responsible for receiving all takedown requests submitted at first instance for assessment and acknowledgement, registering, assessing and determining the requests, unless they are referred to the Privacy Contact Officer.
+The Senior Advisor, Office of the State Librarian is responsible for receiving all take-down requests submitted at first instance for assessment and acknowledgement, registering, assessing and determining the requests, unless they are referred to the Privacy Contact Officer.

 Managers and supervisors are responsible for managing processes relevant to this policy and communicating this policy to staff.